HasanAhmed01-Js/evershop-webdriverio-test-automation-demo/README.md

-# 🧪 WebdriverIO Test Automation - Evershop Demo
+# 🧪 Evershop Webdriverio Test Automation
 This repository contains a test automation setup using **WebdriverIO** for the [Evershop Demo Store](https://demo.evershop.io/).
 The test covers a user journey including searching for a product, selecting options, and adding to cart.

 **Scenario Name**: Add Product to Cart